anjackson/scrapy-url-frontier/README.md

 The URLFrontier service can be used to implement crawl rate/delay and deduplication, but not canonicalisation or any kind of filtering including robots.txt (see [here](https://github.com/crawler-commons/url-frontier/tree/master/API#out-of-scope)).
 The default crawl delay for each queue is one second (see [here](https://github.com/crawler-commons/url-frontier/blob/1b6c2ec4b14cff24810c718103eca16c8fa17d48/service/src/main/java/crawlercommons/urlfrontier/service/AbstractFrontierService.java#L118)).

-The standard Scrapy scheduler implement deduplication and canonicalisation as per [request fingerprinting](https://docs.scrapy.org/en/latest/topics/request-response.html#request-fingerprints).
+The standard Scrapy scheduler implements deduplication and canonicalisation as per [request fingerprinting](https://docs.scrapy.org/en/latest/topics/request-response.html#request-fingerprints).
 The scheduler does not implement crawl rate control, but rather the Downloader uses an internal [slot system to implement crawl delays](https://github.com/scrapy/scrapy/blob/master/scrapy/core/downloader/__init__.py#L140).
 Scrapy also support various kinds of filtering, including [obeying robot.txt](https://docs.scrapy.org/en/latest/_modules/scrapy/downloadermiddlewares/robotstxt.html#RobotsTxtMiddleware) and [OffsetMiddleware](https://docs.scrapy.org/en/latest/topics/spider-middleware.html#module-scrapy.spidermiddlewares.offsite) as part of the standard setup.

-Therefore, when integrating Scrapy with URL Frontier, the remote service is used to queue and de-duplicate URLs.
-Everything else is handled by Scrapy.
+Therefore, when integrating Scrapy with URL Frontier, the remote service is used to queue and de-duplicate URLs, while everything else is handled by Scrapy.
 The `URLFrontierScheduler` canonicalises the URLs using the [same approach as Scrapy](https://github.com/scrapy/scrapy/blob/82f25bc44acd2599115fa339967b436189eec9c1/scrapy/utils/request.py#L132) but does not take the request method or body into account.
 As for crawl delays/politeness, Scrapy handles this in the Downloader as usual, so the URL Frontier crawl delay becomes a kind of maximum speed. i.e. while URL Frontier emits one URL per second per queue, Scrapy may crawl more slowly depending on the configuration.

 The crawl rate, and all other behaviour like filtering and obeying robots.txt, are the responsibility of your Scrapy spider implementation and configuration.